EN ES

 Mediators are neutral and cannot give either spouse legal advice.
 Having your own attorney review the numbers and the proposed agreement protects you and ensures the consent order says what you think it says.

 Prefer the full overview?
-See our Florida divorce mediation practice page, or connect with a Miami Beach divorce attorney.
+See our Florida divorce mediation practice page, our guide comparing mediation vs. going to court, or connect with a Miami Beach divorce attorney.

 Considering Mediation in Miami Beach?